-Touch Date: 11/13/2023 Brief Date: 12/05/2023 Action Date: 12/19/2023 Department: Public Works
+Touch Date: 11/13/2023 Brief Date: 12/05/2023 Department: Public Works

-Presented By: Aaron Nix, Capital Projects Manager
+Action Date: 12/19/2023 Presented By: Aaron Nix, MPA, Capital Projects Manager

-APPRO APPROVED FOR COUNCIL PACKET: Action Requested: ROUTI E TO: REVIEWED: PROGRAM/PROJECT TITLE: Well 1 Pipeline Pressurization Project (Project Management) Ordinance \boxtimes Dept. Head J.O.H ATTACHMENTS: Finance Director Resolution No. 1301-1123 Contract Amendment #4, Resolution Attorney Construction Management, Well #1 Pipeline Motion \boxtimes City Clerk Pressurization Project Other City Manager
+APPRO APPROVED FOR COUNCIL PACKET: PROGRAM/PROJECT TITLE: Action Requested: ROUTE TO: REVIEWED: Well 1 Pipeline Pressurization Project (Project Management) Ordinance \boxtimes Dept. Head J.O.H ATTACHMENTS: 5 Finance Director Resolution 1301-1123 Contract Amendment #4, Resolution Attorney Construction Management, Well #1 Pipeline \boxtimes Motion City Clerk Pressurization Project Other City Manager

-The City of Shelton was awarded Department of Commerce grant funds in order to design and construct improvements associated with upgrading an existing 20-24" gravity water line from our Well #1 site down to the High School tank, approximately 4,700 linear feet of pipe and improvements associated with well #1, the Spring's facility and the High School tank.
+The City of Shelton was awarded Department of Commerce grant funds in order to design and construct improvements associated with upgrading an existing 20"-24" gravity water line from our Well #1 site down to the High School tank, approximately 4,700 linear feet of pipe and improvements associated with well #1, the Spring's facility and the High School tank.
 Gray and Osborne.
-Inc. was selected in order to complete the design, permitting, and getting the project to bid.
+Inc. was selected in order to complete the design, permitting and getting the project to bid.
 This additional request for funds is outlined within the attached amendment and accompanying documents is for construction management and inspection services to complete construction of the project.
+As this project is a very technical water system improvement, Staff recommends utilizing Gray and Osborne construction staffing in order to provide construction management services to complete this project.